georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 The project aim is to create a **Predictive Analytics Machine Learning Tool** that can rapidly and accurately determine whteher an uploaded image of a cherry leaf is a healthy leaf, or one infected with the Powdery Mildew Disease, which is harmful to plants.
 The prupose of this is to aid the client in limiting their losses as a busienss that relies heavily on cherry leaves as a product for revenue.

 The app has been designed using an ML model based on a supervised learning and single-label binary classification.
-A Binary Classifer output is used to predict the outcome of data uploaded to the app.
+A binary classifer output is used to predict the outcome of data uploaded to the app.

 :leaves: [View the live project here](https://mildew-detector-cherry-leaves-7ca9c643cfca.herokuapp.com/)